Come Fly with Me

 You Can Leave Your Hat On

 Some pterodactyloids had wonderfully unique and elaborate head crests.
-Their exact purpose is debated but paleontologists believe they served one or more of the following functions:41
+Their exact purpose is debated but paleontologists believe they served one or more of the following functions:41: Go to reference 41 at the end of the page

 • Display: they could have helped with sexual selection or species / individual recognition.
 Males also may have used crests to compete for territory or mates.